 Using Portable Generators

-Like automobiles, generators omit carbon monoxide, which can be deadly.
-Avoid carbon monoxide poisoning - operate generators outdoors in well-ventilated, dry areas and away from doors, windows, intakes and vents that can draw air into an enclosed area.
+- Generators emit carbon monoxide, which can be deadly.
+Operate generators outdoors in well-ventilated, dry areas and away from doors, windows, intakes and vents that can draw air into an enclosed area.